 The Renters In Foreclosure Toolkit is another beneficial tool for those facing the loss of their homes.
 It helps readers navigate the world of foreclosure.
 In fact, they’ll help you properly understand the Protecting Tenants at Foreclosure Act (PTFA), because there’s no agency responsible for enforcing these regulations.
 Tenants need to have an understanding of those rules themselves.

 If you’re in need or know someone who is, there are programs available to help you navigate the world of affordable housing.
 You may have more options available than you think.
-With numerous resources at your fingertips, you can eliminate the confusion and put a plan in action.
+With numerous resources at your fingertips, like the national housing coalition, you can eliminate the confusion and put a plan in action.